accessibleIslam/IslamicWisdom/EnglishProverbs.md

 https://quran.com/4/19

 - **O you who have believed, it is not lawful for you to inherit women by compulsion.
-And do not make difficulties for them in order to take [back] part of what you gave them2 unless they commit a clear immorality [i.e., adultery].
+And do not make difficulties for them in order to take [back] part of what you gave them unless they commit a clear immorality [i.e., adultery].
 And live with them in kindness.
 For if you dislike them - perhaps you dislike a thing and Allāh makes therein much good.**

 <hr>